ythaworn/ythaworn.github.io/index.md

 I am a postdoc in Ziheng Yang's group at UCL working on statistical methods for studying introgression from genomic data.

 I was born and raised in Thailand.
 I participated in the national Biology Olympiad programme and was subsequently awarded a government scholarship (DPST) to study biology in the UK during 2007-2017, where I earned multiple degrees from UCL; see [training](#training--research-experience--️).
 I spent the next few years working at several research institutions in Thailand, including [CENMIG](https://microbiology.sc.mahidol.ac.th/cenmig/), Mahidol University, where I focused on pathogen genomics, particularly _Mycobacterium tuberculosis_.
-I then went on to do my PhD at Harvard University where I used genomic data to better understand species divergence and introgression in _Heliconius_ butterflies and _Anopheles_ mosquitoes.
+I then went on to do my PhD with [James Mallet](https://mallet.oeb.harvard.edu/) at Harvard University where I used genomic data to better understand species divergence and introgression in _Heliconius_ butterflies and _Anopheles_ mosquitoes.
 There, I also studied infectious disease biology and epidemiology at the Harvard T.H.
 Chan School of Public Health focusing on malaria.

 ---